timescale/pgai/docs/README.md

 The pgai documentation helps you setup, use and develop the projects that make up pgai.

-## Vectorizer
+## pgai Vectorizer

 Vectorizer automates the embedding process within your database management by treating embeddings as a declarative, DDL-like feature — like an index.

 - **Get started**:
-  * [Vectorizer quickstart](/docs/vectorizer-quick-start.md): setup your developer environment, create and run a vectorizer.
+  * [Vectorizer quickstart for Ollama](/docs/vectorizer-quick-start.md): setup your developer environment, create and run a vectorizer.
   * [Vectorizer quickstart for OpenAI](/docs/vectorizer-quick-start-openai.md): setup your developer environment, create and run a vectorizer using OpenAI.
   * [Vectorizer quickstart for Voyage](/docs/vectorizer-quick-start-voyage.md): setup your developer environment, create and run a vectorizer using Voyage.
 - **Use**: